Management Consulting · Executive Advisory · Leadership Architecture

 The middle-layer drift pattern.
 Diagnoses how strategic direction loses meaning and behavioural clarity as it moves from C-suite through management to operational teams — and how to close that gap with structural architecture, not motivation or communication campaigns.

 The Translation Gap™ emerges when managers receive strategic direction but lack the behavioural script, decision authority, and organisational permission to carry it forward coherently.
 Each manager fills the void with their own interpretation.
 By the time the direction reaches operational teams, it has fragmented into as many versions as there are managers.
+In organisations deploying AI, this fragmentation is especially acute: the AI mandate enters as a coherent strategic intent and exits through management layers as a dozen different interpretations of what the technology is supposed to change.
 The result looks like resistance or misalignment — but it is actually a structural design failure.
 The Translation Gap™ framework identifies exactly where coherence breaks down and designs the structural and behavioural bridges needed to reconnect intent with execution.

 DV